"The Beggar Maid"

 Image size: 5" x 6 3/4" - Edition 80 prints signed and numbered, 12 artist proofs

-In the meantime, Dodgson had decided to rewrite the story as a possible commercial venture.
-Probably with a view to canvassing his opinion, Dodgson sent the manuscript of Under Ground to a friend, the author George MacDonald, in the spring of 1863.[8]
-The MacDonald children read the story and loved it, and this response probably persuaded Dodgson to seek a publisher.
-Alice's Adventures in Wonderland, with illustrations by John Tenniel, was published in 1865, under the name Lewis Carroll.
-A second book about the character Alice, Through the Looking-Glass and What Alice Found There, followed in 1871.
-In 1886, a facsimile of Alice's Adventures Under Ground, the original manuscript that Dodgson had given Liddell, was published.
+Dodgson had decided to rewrite the story for publication and sent the manuscript of "Alice's Adventures Under Ground" to his friend, author George MacDonald, in the spring of 1863.
+The MacDonald children loved the story, and Dodgson was encouraged to seek a publisher.
+The book, with illustrations by John Tenniel, was published in 1865 under the name Lewis Carroll.
+A second book, "Through the Looking-Glass and What Alice Found There," followed in 1871.
+In 1886, a facsimile of the original manuscript Dodgson had given Liddell was published.